Model Three: The Nature of Transformational Learning

 “To facilitate transformational learning, educators must help learners become aware and critical of their own and others’ assumptions.
 Learners need practice in recognizing frames of reference and using their imaginations to redefine problems from a different perspective.
 Finally, learners need to be assisted to participate effectively in discourse.
 Discourse is necessary to validate what and how one understands, or to arrive at a best judgment regarding a belief.
 In this sense, learning is a social process, and discourse becomes central to making meaning.”

 Educators must assume responsibility for setting objectives that explicitly include autonomous thinking and recognize that this requires experiences designed to foster critical reflectivity and experience in discourse.
-Education that fosters critically reflective thought, imaginative problem posing, and discourse is learner-centered, participatory, and interactive, and it involves group deliberation and group problem solving.
+Education that fosters critically reflective thought, imaginative problem posing, and discourse is learner-centered, participatory, and interactive.
+It also involves group deliberation and group problem solving.
 Instructional materials reflect the real-life experiences of the learners and are designed to foster participation in small-group discussion to assess reasons, examine evidence, and arrive at a reflective judgment.
 Learning takes place through discovery and the imaginative use of metaphors to solve and redefine problems.

 The goal would include informational learning but would emphasize communicative learning (Mezirow, 1997, p.
 11):